-Aubergine & Red "Spot'd" Handkerchief
+Aubergine & Red Spotted Handkerchief

-“Spotted” handkerchiefs appear frequently through out the 18th and on into the 19th c.
-They are described in shop advertisements, runaway ads and genre paintings.
+“Spot'd” handkerchiefs, such as our Aubergine & Red Spotted Handkerchief, appear frequently throughout the 18th and early 19th centuries.
+They are described in shop advertisements and runaway ads, and shown in genre paintings.
 Originally made by “tie & dye” method in India, English dyers sought to duplicate the popular style which made for lively patterns at minimal cost.
 The spots in this handkerchief were derived through blocking with paste or wax.
 This slightly more complex pattern has been resisted and dyed twice producing the 3 color design.

-- About our Handkerchiefs.
+- About Our Handkerchiefs

 Please select all options.